HiroinaProtagonist/NomNomNom_Food_App/README.md

 CS340 Group 77 Project

 ##### Dotenv/.env Setup
+This implementation is based on having used dotenv before, For reference purposes, see https://www.npmjs.com/package/dotenv

 Run `npm install` in the directory with package.json to add dotenv.

 Create a new file named .env in root dir.
 This file is included in the .gitignore, so credentials aren't saved to git.

-1. Copy the following into the .env file and replace the placeholders.
+1. Copy the following into the .env file.
+Replace the placeholders with string variable.
+You can also add other string variables to .env file.

 `HOST=cs340_youronid`